-CAUTION: Plastic alloy components such as fuel tank, windshield, controls, etc., can be cleaned using mild detergents or isopropyl alcohol.
-Do not use strong soaps, degreasing solvents, abrasive cleaners, paint thinners, etc.
+CAUTION: Plastic alloy components such as fuel tank, windshield, controls, etc., can be cleaned using mild detergents or isopropyl alcohol and a soft clean cloth.
+Never clean plastic parts with strong detergent, degreasing agent, paint thinner, acetone, etc. Do not apply isopropyl alcohol directly on decals.

-Inspect the hood and repair any damage.
+Inspect the hood and see an authorized dealer to repair any damage.
 Clean the frame.